Dineth9D/text-to-video/README.md

 - models.py: Pydantic models for request validation.
 - s3_utils.py: Utilities for uploading files to S3.
 - tasks.py: Task processing functions for video generation.
+- Hosting_model_on_Google_Colaboratory.ipynb: Notebook for hosting deep learning models on Google Colab.

+## Backend

+The backend is implemented using FastAPI and provides endpoints for generating videos from text, images, or both.
+It also includes utilities for uploading files to S3.

 ## Frontend